DPS-Dev-Team/azure-content/DevCenter/dotNET/CommonTasks/profiling-locally2.md

-<properties linkid="dev-net-common-tasks-profiling-in-compute-emulator" urldisplayname="Team Foundation Service" headerexpose="" pageTitle="Profiling a Cloud Service Locally in the Compute Emulator" title="Profiling a Cloud Service Locally in the Compute Emulator" metakeywords="" footerexpose="" metadescription="" umbraconavihide="0" disquscomments="1"></properties>
+<properties linkid="dev-net-common-tasks-profiling-in-compute-emulator" urldisplayname="Team Foundation Service" headerexpose="" pageTitle="Profiling a Cloud Service Locally in the Compute Emulator" title="Profiling a Cloud Service Locally in the Compute Emulator" metakeywords="" footerexpose="" description="" umbraconavihide="0" disquscomments="1"></properties>

 # Testing the Performance of a Cloud Service Locally in the Windows Azure Compute Emulator Using the Visual Studio Profiler